aspose-total/Aspose.Total-Products/total/en/cpp/conversion/wordml-to-fods/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert WORDML to FODS or Online App" h2="Export WORDML to FODS via C++ without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

- You can include WORDML to FODS conversion feature within your C++ applications easily.
-By using feature-rich, powerful and easy to use document manipulation and conversion API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export WORDML to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/), you can convert HTML to FODS.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+<h2>Why to Convert</h2>

+Converting WordML to FODS is a useful task for many C++ developers.
+WordML is a markup language used to represent documents in XML format.
+It is an open standard that is used to store and transport documents.
+FODS is a file format used to store data in a spreadsheet.
+It is a popular format used by many applications, such as Microsoft Excel and OpenOffice Calc.

+<h2>How Aspose.Total Helps for WordML to FODS Conversion</h2>

+Aspose.Total for C++ is a comprehensive suite of APIs that enables developers to easily manipulate and convert documents.
+It includes two powerful APIs, Aspose.Words for C++ and Aspose.Cells for C++, which can be used to convert WordML to FODS.
+Aspose.Words for C++ allows developers to export WordML to HTML.
+After that, Aspose.Cells for C++ can be used to convert HTML to FODS.
+Both APIs come under the Aspose.Total for C++ package, making it easy for developers to include WORDML to FODS conversion feature within their C++ applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}